HHK-ETH/findings-sheet/README.md

 - Check variable order and state shadowing (storage collision & function clashing (check signatures))
 - DelegateCall to selfDestruct/unexpected code
 - DelegateCall returns true if target does not exist
+- Many OpenZeppelin upgradeable contracts need to be initialized in the importing contract's constructor.

 ### Ownership